halcyonseeker/leibowitz/README.md

 - [ ] Improve full text search to index different fields (path, title, body, tags, tag descriptions) separately so that the user may selectively search in them.
-- [ ] Optimize the indexer method and make it run multiple workers in parallel, right now it's very slow.
 - [ ] Sometimes doing a full-text search yields an error `Code
       CORRUPT: database disk image is malformed.` with the offending stanza being `select data.* from search left join data on